Clinical

 Outcome and conclusion

-ICP remained high; treating doctors could not correlate the values with clinical findings.
+ICP remained high and stable throughout monitoring; treating doctors could not correlate the values with clinical findings.
+Reliance on ICP values alone would have indicated the need for prophylactic fasciotomy.

 Based on these findings, no prophylactic fasciotomy was performed.